MarcinkEve/movies/README.md

 - frontend - "src" directory;
 - backend - "backend" directory.

-It allows you to logIn to your account and record your favourite movie title, year and genre.
-The data is saved in localhost mySQL database.
+It allows you to log in to your account and record your favourite movie title, year and genre.
+The data is saved in localhost MySQL database.
 List of saved movies is rendered in screen.
+It is also possible to log out and back to log in form.

 It is possible to change list's data: